GWilloughby99/Stop-and-search-figures-year-ending-March-2020/docs/index.md

 This works out to be **over a quarter** of searches and considerably higher in comparison to the other forces.

-<iframe title="Yearly stop and search by Police Force Area " aria-label="map" id="datawrapper-chart-ODwO4" src="https://datawrapper.dwcdn.net/ODwO4/2/" scrolling="no" frameborder="0" style="border: none;" width="600" height="837"></iframe>
+<iframe title="Yearly stop and search by Police Force Area " aria-label="map" id="datawrapper-chart-ODwO4" src="https://datawrapper.dwcdn.net/ODwO4/3/" scrolling="no" frameborder="0" style="border: none;" width="600" height="837"></iframe>

 # Why are the figures concerning?

-White people remained the most commonly stopped and searched ethnicity.
+White people remained the most common group to be stopped and searched.
 Out of the 557,054 searches, **274,265** were people of white ethnicity.

 This is over half but white people make up a greater percentage of the population in England and Wales.